Bulletin 009 – Inventory of Hazardous Materials Rev.2.0

 1. References

-a) Hong Kong Convention, Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships, 2009.
+a) HKC, Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships, 2009

 2. Purpose

-2.1 This Bulletin provides instructions on the issue of Statements of Compliance (SoC) on Inventory of Hazardous Materials (IHM) under the Hong Kong Convention and the European Union (EU) EU SRR.
+2.1 This Bulletin provides instructions for compliance with the provisions of the HKC and the EU SRR.

 3. Application

-3.1 This Bulletin applies to any vessel requesting a SoC for IHM or EU SRR.
+3.1 This Bulletin applies to any Barbadian vessel.

 4. General – IHM

-4.1 Both the EU SRR and the Hong Kong Convention require vessels to develop and maintain an IHM and undergo survey and certification to verify that the requirements are met.
+4.1 Both the EU SRR and the HKC require vessels to develop and maintain an IHM and undergo a survey and certification to verify that the requirements are met.

-4.2 A Barbadian vessel can be issued with a SoC by one of the Barbados Recognised Organisations (RO) after satisfactory initial survey including verification that the IHM Part I meets the relevant requirements.
+4.2 A Barbadian vessel can be issued with an International Certificate on Inventory of Hazardous Materials (ICIHM) or with a SoC ( See Sec.
+5 below) by one of the Barbados Recognised Organisations (RO) after a satisfactory initial survey, including verification that the IHM Part I meets the relevant requirements.

-4.3 The IHM shall be vessel specific and shall identify, as a minimum, the hazardous materials listed in Appendix I of the Hong Kong Convention or Annex I of the EU SRR, as appropriate.
+4.3 The IHM shall be vessel-specific and shall identify, as a minimum, the hazardous materials listed in Appendix I of the HKC or Annex I of the EU SRR, as appropriate.

 4.4 The IHM shall be properly maintained and updated throughout the vessel’s operational life.
-It must reflect new installations that contain hazardous materials referred to in Appendix II of the Hong Kong Convention or Annex II of the EU SRR, as appropriate, and relevant changes in the vessel’s structure and equipment, taking into account the exemptions and transitional arrangements applicable to those materials under international law.
+It must reflect new installations that contain hazardous materials referred to in Appendix II of the HKC or Annex II of the EU SRR, as appropriate, and relevant changes in the vessel’s structure and equipment, taking into account the exemptions and transitional arrangements applicable to those materials under international law.

 5. Hong Kong Convention